OUR IMPACT

 Birth Equity (BE)

 Teams are actively implementing evidence-based key strategies to identify and address disparities, social determinants of health, and bias; implement respectful care practices; engage patients and communities; and promote birth equity.
-Teams are working on transitioning to sustainability.

-Promoting Vaginal Birth
+Promoting Vaginal Birth (PVB)

 Babies Antibiotic Stewardship Improvement Collaborative (BASIC)

-Mothers And Newborns Affected By Opioids (MNO) OB & Neonatal
+Mothers And Newborns Affected By Opioids (MNO) OB

-Immediate Postpartum Long-acting Reversible Contraception (IPLARC)
+Immediate Postpartum Long-Acting Reversible Contraception (IPLARC)

 Improving Postpartum Access To Care (IPAC)